 Address: Temecula, CA 92591

-This eight-hour tour includes seven wineries and is completely orchestrated by the guide.
+This eight-hour tour includes seven wineries and is entirely orchestrated by the guide.
 You won’t have to worry about choosing a designated driver or navigating between the vineyards and wineries.
-Your driver will take care of everything, including pickup, drop-off, wine tastings, and lunch.
+Your driver will handle everything, including pickup, drop-off, wine tastings, and lunch.

 Your first stop is at Old Town Temecula.
 This rustic old town will transport you back in time to the 1880s.
 While here, shop, grab something from a restaurant, sample craft brewery pints, check out a quick outdoor festival, or dance to live music.
 History buffs will love this stop because of the architecture and meticulous attention to minor historical details throughout the town.